Lab43/underdot-boilerplate/readme.md

 ## Deploying to GitHub pages

 This site is set up to be hosted on GitHub pages.
+* The default destination folder for Underdot is `/build` but this project uses `/docs` because it makes Github Pages deployment really easy.
+You need to commit your compiled site (`/build`) to the repo.
+Github Pages will not compile it for you.
-Change the configuration of the `cname` plugin in `index.js` to the domain name you're using, build and commit your code to to the `main` branch (including the build directory), push the code to Github, then configure Github Pages to use the build directory.
+* Go to the Settings tab in Github and configure Github Pages to use the `main` branch and `/docs` directory.
+* The domain name is configured in `index.js` using the [underdot-cname](https://github.com/Lab43/underdot-cname) plugin.
+Simple replace `'underdot-boilerplate.gh.l43.co'` with your domain name.
+Or, remove the underdot-cname plugin to use the default Github Pages url.